manojjawalkar/k8s/Kubernetes CKAD/Service Accounts.md

 ## Creating a SA

 NOTE: In the K8s version before 1.24, every time we would create a service account, a non-expiring secret token (Mountable secrets & Tokens) was created by default.
-However, from version 1.24 onwards, it was disbanded and **no secret token is created by default** when we create a service account
+However, from version 1.24 onwards, it was disbanded and **NO secret token is created by default** when we create a service account

 ```bash
 $ k create serviceaccount dashboard-sa